acamargo/rd-custom-fields/README.md

 # RD Custom Fields

-  This application is a contact list where the user can define custom fields in the contact registry.
+  This application is a contact list where the user can define custom fields in the contact record.

-  When you access the app you create an user which holds contacts entries and custom fields definitions.
+  When you access the app you create an user which holds contacts records and custom fields definitions.

 ## How to run it locally